SeaGL/seagl.github.io/_posts/2025-10-27-social-events.md

 - 15:30 - 16:30 **TeaGL + Tea-Swap**: You have until Friday, October 31st to register for the tea swap.
 A SeaGL tradition making its return.
 [Sign-up NOW](https://cloud.seagl.org/index.php/apps/forms/s/bqYcZqQCYB7b5pH3RPeX6ZGk)
 - 17:00 - 18:00 **Social Hour**: Games?
 - 19:00 - ... **Big Time Brewery**: Walking distance from the UW.

+And don;t forget this is a 100% volunteer ran conference, and we are still looking for more volunteers.
+If you are interested in helping by becoming a room monitor, or other activity on the day of the event, you can sign up [here](https://seagl.org/voliunteer)